 Glazing was used on the elevation facing the A38 to provide a modern look to the public facing area, with the more industrial looking test spaces for all other areas.

 Airbus was keen for the new facility to be energy efficient and provide value for money on energy use.

-To support Airbus in achieving this goal our building performance engineering team carried out detailed thermal modelling to design a natural ventilation solution for the office space, which also reduced noise from the adjacent A38.
+To support Airbus in achieving this goal our building services team carried out detailed thermal modelling to design a natural ventilation solution for the office space, which also reduced noise from the adjacent A38.